vruusmann/blog/_posts/2015-02-06-jpmml_model_api_transform_measure.md

 }
 ```

-The method `HasLocator#getLocator()` returns an instance of `org.xml.sax.Locator` when the PMML document was unmarshalled from a SAX source or a SAX-backed DOM source.
+The method `HasLocator#getLocator()` returns an `org.xml.sax.Locator` object when the PMML document was unmarshalled from a SAX source or a SAX-backed DOM source.
 It returns a `null` reference when the PMML document was unmarshalled from other types of sources, or created manually.

 SAX Locator information is relevant for PMML consumers, especially in model development and model testing stages.
 For example, the [JPMML-Evaluator](https://github.com/jpmml/jpmml-evaluator) library uses it to point out the exact location of the problematic class model object in the source PMML document when throwing a subclass of `org.jpmml.manager.PMMLException`.
 However, if the quality assurance process is up to the challenge, then there should be no place for such debugging work in the final model deployment stage.